 1. Cerro De La Zeta

-It's best to experience this hiking destination at sunrise or sunset, and perfectly acceptable to take a few beers or wine in your backpack.
+It's best to experience this hiking destination at sunrise or sunset, and taking a few beers or wine in your backpack is perfectly acceptable.
+While hiking from your hotel and up the mountain is highly recommended, shuttles can also take you to the mountain's base.

 2. El Arco

-Some of the most impressive caves are along the Baja California coast, and El Arco would rate as one of the most interesting.
+Some of the most impressive caves are along the Baja California coast, and El Arco is among the most interesting.

 El Arco is a naturally formed cave on a peninsula that separates the Sea of Cortez and the Pacific Ocean.
 The best way to get to this destination is via a boat tour.

-It's also possible local fishermen could offer discounted rates.
-This is yet another Cabo destination that is best experienced at sunset.
+Local fishermen may also offer discounted rates.
+This is yet another Cabo destination best experienced at sunset.

 3. Beaches to Visit